-Note: NetBackup Recovery Vault supports multiple options such as Microsoft Azure and Amazon.
+Note: Veritas Alta Recovery Vault supports multiple options such as Microsoft Azure and Amazon.
 Contact your Veritas NetBackup account manager for credentials or with any questions about the available options.

-For more information on environments and deployment, refer to Recovery Vault for NetBackup.
+For more information on environments and deployment, refer to Veritas Alta Recovery Vault.